jinnic/Vinterest/README.md

 application.
-Utilized YouTube API for searching videos and wrote a custom library that can format shared YouTube and Vimeo links to it’s embedded link. ɕɕ Built with Ruby on Rails from back to front. ɕɕ Used YouTube API to display search results by titles of videos and add it to one of users' boards. ɕɕ Used Bootstrap for cohesive styling and masonry layout for smooth transition of different size of video cards
+Utilized YouTube API for searching videos and wrote a custom library that can format shared YouTube and Vimeo links to it’s embedded link.

 Vinterest allows a user to:
 * Sign up and create an account.